alexchristianvaneijk-hash/Acorn-Editions/_books/storm-immensee.md

   - maupassant-two-friends
   - chekhov-the-kiss
 ---

-The ageing Reinhardt reflects on his youth, recalling the tender yet unfulfilled love he once shared with Elisabeth, a childhood companion who would ultimately choose another.
-Through delicate prose and evocative landscapes, Theodor Storm weaves a poignant meditiation on lost chances and the passage of time.
+description: "The ageing Reinhardt reflects on his youth, recalling the tender yet unfulfilled love he once shared with Elisabeth, a childhood companion who would ultimately choose another.
+Through delicate prose and evocative landscapes, Theodor Storm weaves a poignant meditiation on lost chances and the passage of time."